Fields of definition of elliptic curves with prescribed torsion: Elliptic curves with -torsion over cubic fields

 For each of the 432 points $x\in J_\Gamma(\F_3)$, we compute the least $r\ge0$ such that $x$ is of the form $[D-rO]$ for some effective divisor $D$ of degree~$r$ on $(X_\Gamma)_{\F_3}$.
 This yields exactly 164 points in $J_\Gamma(\F_3)$ of the form $[D-3O]$ with $D$ an effective divisor of degree~$3$ on $(X_\Gamma)_{\F_3}$.
 Therefore at most 164 points in $J_\Gamma(\Q)$ have this property, and since we already have 164 points in $J_\Gamma(\Q)$ that are represented by effective divisors of degree~$3$ supported on the cusps, we are done. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theorem:cubic}] An elliptic curve $E$ over a cubic field $K$ with an embedding of $C_2\times C_{14}$ defines an effective divisor $D$ of degree~$3$ on $X_\Gamma$, which we can view as a $\Q$-rational point of $\Sym^3 X_\Gamma$.
-Then $\phi(D)$ is a $\Q$-rational point of the subvariety $\im(\phi)$ of $J_\Gamma$.
+Then $\phi(D)$ is a $\Q$-rational point of the image of~$\phi$ in~$J_\Gamma$.
 By Proposition \ref{prop:1} and the fact that $D$ is evidently not supported on the cusps, $D$ lies in one of the two copies of $\PP^1_\Q$ inside $\Sym^3 X_\Gamma$ that are contracted under $\phi$.
-It follows that $D$ is the inverse image of some $\Q$-rational point on one of the two rational curves $X_\Gamma/H$ and $X_\Gamma/H'$ under the maps $q_H$ and $q_{H'}$, respectively.
+It follows that $D$ is the inverse image of a $\Q$-rational point on one of the two rational curves $X_\Gamma/H$ and $X_\Gamma/H'$ under the maps $q_H$ and $q_{H'}$, respectively.
 This implies that $K$ is normal over~$\Q$.
-Furthermore, mapping $D$ to $X_*(7)$ and noting that the elliptic points of $X_*(7)$ are not defined over~$\Q$, we obtain an element $s\in\Q$ such that $E$ is the base change to~$K$ of the fibre at~$s$ of the family $E_*(7)$ given by~\eqref{eq:E_*(7)}.
+It is known that the field of definition of the two elliptic points of $X_*(7)$ equals $\Q(\zeta_3)$; see for example \cite[\S\,4.4]{elk}.
+Thus $D$ lies above a non-elliptic point $s\in X_*(7)(\Q)$, and $E$ is the base change to~$K$ of the fibre at~$s$ of the universal elliptic curve over the complement of the cusps and elliptic points in $X_*(7)$.
 We conclude that $E$ is defined over $\Q$. \end{proof}

 \begin{remark} Given an elliptic curve $E$ over a cubic field $K$ with a subgroup isomorphic to $C_2\times C_{14}$, the proof of Theorem~\ref{theorem:cubic} yields the following procedure to determine a model of $E$ over~$\Q$.
 Choose a point $P$ of order~$7$ in $E(K)$, and write down the unique Weierstrass equation for~$E$ such that the points $P$, $2P$ and~$4P$ lie on the line $y=0$ and the points $3P$, $5P$ and~$6P$ lie on the line $y=-x$.
 Then this Weierstrass equation has coefficients in~$\Q$. \end{remark}